Our experimental work in several examples

 (2) Under their leadership, four workers without any specialist experience took 9 months to learn a range of high-tech processes, which usually require 25 to 30 highly skilled specialists trained at global companies.

 (3) The products manufactured were sent to a renowned specialist laboratory in Germany.
-Experts there found it hard to believe that products with such appearance and quality could have been designed and manufactured in Bulgaria.
+Experts there found it hard to believe that products of such type and quality could have been designed and manufactured in Bulgaria.

 Implementation site: Battery plant Tungstone, Ryazan, Russia